Using the Pi Pico timers in a MicroPython script

 Note

-Since the timer is “software”, it is not necessary to specify the number of the hardware timer that you want to use, as might be the case on ESP32 boards.
+As the timer is “software,” it is not necessary to specify the number of the hardware timer to be used, as is the case with ESP32 boards.

 Warning